 Note: If you are married, both you and your spouse must be working -unless your spouse is a full-time student or totally disabled – to participate in the Dependent Care FSA.

 The Dependent Care FSA allows you to use pre-tax dollars to pay for day care expenses of a child and/or adult dependent, including expenses for services provided by a qualified caregiver for day care provided in your home, someone else’s home or a day care center.
-The annual limit for 2018 is $5,000.
+The short plan 2019 limit is $2,500

 Eligible dependents include: Your children under age 13 whom you claim on your Federal Income Tax return, or a dependent adult who is not capable of self-care and spends at least eight hours a day in your home.
 You have two tax-favorable options available to you when paying for day care—this Dependent Care FSA or the government’s Federal Child Care Tax Credit- but expenses can only be claimed in one of the options.